jaimedantas/EECS6446_Project/tutorials/08-hpa-test.md

-# Testing With The Horizontal Pod Autoscaler
+# Testing the Horizontal Pod Autoscaler

 Now that we have everything up and running, it is time to test the Kubernetes' built-in autosclaer called [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).